How can we help you?

 Does NordVPN support OpenWrt?

-Routers with OpenWRT firmware have been reported to support VPNs like NordVPN.
-However, please be aware that the following configuration has not been tested by NordVPN staff – it has been shared and tested by our wonderful customers instead.
-In particular, NordVPN would like to thank ulmwind, an active member of the OpenWRT community, for their continuous assistance in providing us with up-to-date OpenWRT instructions.
+Reports indicate that routers with OpenWRT firmware support VPNs like NordVPN.
+However, be aware that the NordVPN staff have not tested the following configuration—it has been shared and tested by our wonderful customers.
+In particular, NordVPN would like to thank Unwind, an active member of the OpenWRT community, for their continuous assistance in providing us with up-to-date OpenWRT instructions.

 GUI instructions

-1. Access the LuCI interface of your OpenWrt router by entering its local IP address into your internet browser and logging in.
-The default IP address is 192.168.1.1 and the username is root.
+1. You can access the LuCI interface of your OpenWrt router by entering its local IP address into your internet browser and logging in.
+The default IP address is 192.168.1.1, and the username is root.

-In order to do so, click on System > Administration and you may set up a password there.
+To do so, click on System>Administration, and you can set up a password there.

 2. Once you have logged in, select the System tab and choose Software.

-3. Click the “Update lists” button and wait for the process to finish and click “Dismiss”.
+3. Click the update lists button, wait for the process to finish, and click dismiss.

-4. Install the following packages by typing in their name in the “Filter” field and clicking “Install…”.
+4. Install the following packages by typing their name in the filter field and clicking install…

 1. openvpn-openssl